 Loans up to 30% of the total value of the securities of a Fund are permitted.
 Securities of a Fund may be loaned if such loans are secured continuously by cash or equivalent collateral or by an irrevocable letter of credit in favor of the Fund at least equal at all times to 100% of the market value of the securities loaned plus accrued income.
 While such securities are on loan, the borrower pays a Fund any income accruing thereon, and cash collateral may be invested for a Fund, thereby earning additional income.
 All or any portion of interest earned on invested collateral may be paid to the borrower.
 Loans are subject to termination by a Fund in the normal settlement time, currently three business days after notice, or by the borrower on one day's notice.
 Borrowed securities are returned when the loan is terminated.
 Any appreciation or depreciation in the market price of the borrowed securities which occurs during the term of the loan inures to a Fund and its shareholders.
 Reasonable finders and custodial fees may be paid in connection with a loan.
-In addition, all facts and circumstances, including the creditworthiness of the borrowed security may not be returned to the Fund.
-Securities of a Fund are not loaned is made in excess of one year.
+In addition, all facts and circumstances, including the creditworthiness of the borrowing financial institution, are considered before a loan is made and no loan is made in excess of one year.
 There is the risk that a borrowed security may not be returned to the Fund.
-Securities of a Fund are not loaned to BBH&Co.
+Securities of a Fund are not loaned to BBH&Co. or to any affiliate of the Funds or BBH&Co.